harmony-one/bounties/docs/guideline.md

 First, what is the characteristics of bounties?

 1. The candidates are all developers.
-And most of them work along.
+And most of them can work alone to complete a bounty.
-2. The candidate may not have prior knowledge to Harmony blockchain as well as the context.
+2. The candidate may not have prior knowledge to Harmony blockchain.
-3. The candidate does not expect to run in long-term.
-They walk in and go.
+3. The candidate has the flexibility to contribute to a single project or work on multiple projects.

 This will give several insights to what a good bounty should be: